Why is it so difficult to lose weight?

 Supplement with beneficial bacteria (probiotics) and prebiotics (“indigestible” fiber which is food for good bacteria) to maintain a healthy balance of beneficial bacteria.

 Eat a diet where diversity is the ultimate goal, containing proteins, healthy fats, nuts, seeds, vegetables and fruit (especially raw), vitamins, minerals, and trace micronutrients to support microbiome diversity in your GI tract.

 A naturally healthy and varied microbiome is often the reason some people can eat whatever they want and they don’t gain weight.
 Now you can look at someone’s physique and have insight into what their gastrointestinal tract looks like.
 Hmmm.

 In the U.K. female twins study mentioned above, researchers identified a few nutrients that promote weight loss in conjunction with a healthy microbiome.
 They are Magnesium, Fiber, Biotin, Vitamin E, as well as a variety of polyphenols, and antioxidant nutrients in deeply colored vegetables.1 These may all be found in Maximum Vitality® multi.

-In particular, L. casei, at a dose of 100 million CFU per day, had a significant effect reducing blood sugar, insulin concentration, and insulin resistance in the supplemented group, compared with the placebo group.4 This is one of the formulation of 10 strains in Gut Optimizer™ – Probiotics, but at a higher dose.
+In particular, L. casei, at a dose of 100 million CFU per day, had a significant effect reducing blood sugar, insulin concentration, and insulin resistance in the supplemented group, compared with the placebo group.4 This is one of the 10 strains in Gut Optimizer™ – Probiotics, but at a higher dose.

 If your body is lacking any micronutrients, your body will crave food.
 However, you don’t know which nutrients you are lacking or craving, so a typical person will eat the food they normally eat.
 Obviously, this is food that does NOT satisfy your body’s specific micronutrient craving, otherwise you would never have had this craving.